paulfioravanti/steno-dictionaries/dictionaries/overrides.md

   UR/AE
 ```

-`UR` is absolutely the outline I would use for "you're", and `URB`, with the
-`RB` "-sh" sound, feels like it would also be more usefully allocated to "you
+`URB`, with the `RB` "-sh" sound, feels like it would be more usefully allocated
-shall", so I will override that, too.
+to "you shall", so I will override that.

 Finally, Plover currently uses the following outlines for "usual":